jperlas2019/Jenkins-Pipeline/README.md

 - Ability to setup and configure a Jenkins Pipeline
 - General DevOps skills and CI/CD methodologies

-For a visual demonstration, please visit my website at https://jaguarperlas.com and head to "Works and Projects"
+For a visual demonstration, please visit my website at https://jaguarperlas.com and head to "Works and Projects" -> "Jenkins Pipeline"